ihuston/trilogy_gpdb/README.md

-# Trilogy and Greenplum
+# Trilogy and Greenplum for Data Science TDD

-See how you can use a new SQL testing framework called [Trilogy](https://github.com/PivotalSharedIreland/trilogy) with the open source [Greenplum Database](http://greenplum.org/) to help you [test drive](http://engineering.pivotal.io/post/test-driven-development-for-data-science/) your data science code.
+In this post we will see how you can use a new SQL testing framework called [Trilogy](https://github.com/PivotalSharedIreland/trilogy) with the open source [Greenplum Database](http://greenplum.org/) to help you [test drive](http://engineering.pivotal.io/post/test-driven-development-for-data-science/) your data science code.
+The accompanying code is [available on Github](https://github.com/ihuston/trilogy_gpdb).

 ## Background
 As a data scientist at Pivotal I write a lot of SQL and I write a lot of tests.